varunkumar3618/SNLI-Experiments/README.md

 Sum of Words Model
 We use the sum of words model described in "A large annotated corpus for learning natural language inference" (Bowman et al.)  as a baseline.
 You can run this with: python main.py --word_embed_dim 100 --hidden_size 200 --glove_type wiki

+# Visualizing Data with Tensorboard

+Results for each run of a model are logged in results/logs/[train|test]/<id>.
+To view the data, run "tensorboard --logdir=results/log/[train|test]/" and navigate to localhost:6006.